The reason you signed up for a 20 day program was likely because smoking may cause you severe harm.

 Tom gets bored easily (which leads him right to smoking) so he wrote down what he planned to do today (instead of smoking).

 TJ hit rock bottom so hard that he will do anything to avoid falling back.
-He printed out the following strategy.
+To learn how to quit smoking he printed out the following strategy.

 Cravings come in waves.
 They feel like they’ll last forever but if you can endure for 20 minutes or so, they always dissipate into nothingness.